gocd/performance/README.md

 Enter your choice:
 ```

 Enter your choice according to the purpose.
 Selecting `1` will run from scrath - Setup separate containers for `GoCD Server`, `Static Agents`, `Git Repos`, `Postgres DB` and `cAdvisor`(for docker container monitoring).
-Then will create pipelines and other entities as defined in the `micro_performance/configuration.json`(currently only pipelines are supported).
+Then will create pipelines and other entities as defined in the `micro_performance/configuration.json`(currently only pipelines and agents are supported).
 Then setup Jmeter and run the scenarios as defined in the file `micro_performance/configuration.json`

-Jmeter reports will be stored in `reports` folder for each `scenario` name.
+At the end of the run, Jmeter reports will be stored in `reports` folder for each `scenario` name.
+Each scenarios response time and response code are catured in the report

 While performance setup is running cAdvisor can be accessed at `http://localhost:8080`. cAdvisor will help in monitoring CPU and Memory usage of the containers - https://github.com/google/cadvisor